Academic Publications

 technology.

-Thiago Prado de Campos, Sérgio Roberto Pereira da Silva
+Sérgio Roberto Pereira da Silva

 IHC'13: XII Brazilian Symposyium on Human Factors in Computing Systems, October, 2013

-This paper describes a study on the phenomenon of exploratory research on the Web.
-As a result,
+This paper describes a study on the phenomenon of exploratory research on the

-present a framework to support this type of information seeking with six dimensions: quality,
+we present a framework to support this type of information seeking with six dimensions: quality,

 presentation, time, cognition and knowledge acquisition, personalization and collaboration.
 We

-present a tool that brings a new way to view the search history with features to organize
+also present a tool that brings a new way to view the search history with features to organize

-features introduced.
+the features introduced.